nkatzz/OLED/README.md

 # ILED: Online Learning of Event Definitions

-``OLED`` is an online Inductive Logic Programming system for learning logical theories from streams of sequential data with a time-like structure. ``OLED`` has been designed having in mind the construction of knowledge for event recognition applications, in particular, learning Event Calculus theories, but it can practically be used within any domain where ILP is applicable.
-It is implemented in the Scala programming language and uses an ASP solver (``Clingo``) as the main reasoning Component.
+``OLED`` is an online Inductive Logic Programming system for learning logical theories from data streams. ``OLED`` has been designed having in mind the construction of knowledge for event recognition applications, in particular, learning Event Calculus theories, but it can practically be used within any domain where ILP is applicable (preferably, large volumes of sequential data with a time-like structure).
 Please consult the paper that comes with the source (oled.pdf) to get a grasp on the theory behind ``OLED``.
-For information on Answer Set Programming (ASP) and the input language of ``OLED``, please consult the material from the [Potsdam Answer Set Solving Team](http://potassco.sourceforge.net/).

 ## Licence